Barclays wants graduates to fully understand their chosen business area and role

 Apply your knowledge

-The application process for full-time graduate schemes at Barclays typically includes an online application form, online tests (normally around 60 minutes), telephone interview (normally around 30 minutes) and an assessment centre comprising interviews, a group exercise and a presentation.
+The application process for full-time graduate schemes at Barclays typically includes an online application form, an interview, online tests (normally around 60 minutes) and an assessment centre comprising interviews, a group exercise and a presentation.
 Throughout most of it, you'll need to demonstrate that you fully understand your chosen business area and role.

 Student tip: answering Barclay’s questions